 How to overcome a poor appetite

-If you are recovering from illness, have just left hospital, or have simply lost your appetite, there may be days when you just don't feel like eating.
+If you're recovering from illness, have just left hospital or have simply lost your appetite, there may be days when you just do not feel like eating.
 The tips on this page may help you to eat more.

 - If you can, be active or go for a walk before meals.